UPDATED: This blog was originally published in March 2014.

 When did you last allow yourself to spend hours daydreaming?
-And not just those few minutes on the train wondering what the next season of Game of Thrones will bring.
-But long, meandering daydreams set to a backdrop of open savanna, wild animals and endless blue skies.
+And not just those few minutes on the train, but really let your brain switch off from technology or life admin?
+On an Overland trip, you’ll have time for long, meandering daydreams set to a backdrop of open savanna, wild animals and endless blue skies.

-This hurdle is all about perspective.
-Yes, it may be a little rougher than you’re used to, but let’s face it, you’re only there for a short period of time (and you get to go home).
-How rough you think it will be is often worse that it actually is and there is something liberating about doing without your hairdryer or electric razor.
-Plus the payoff for any discomfort is you get to TRAVEL IN AFRICA!
+Okay, so pitching a tent and sleeping under the stars may be a little rougher than you’re used to, but let’s face it, you’re only there for a short period of time.
+Camping in Africa is often far less rough than you may expect and there is something liberating about going without your hairdryer or electric razor.
+Plus, the payoff for any slight discomfort is you get to TRAVEL IN AFRICA!

-It’s also exhilarating to see what we are actually capable of – plus anything uncomfortable makes for the best tales on your return!
+It’s also exhilarating to see what we are actually capable of – and everyone knows the funniest travel stories involve the unexpected.

 Some people balk at having to pitch in and help chop veggies, wash the dishes or erect their own tent.
 But I wager that these events will become some of the highlights of your trip.
-These tasks give you the chance to hang out with people in a different environment and get to know them in a way you wouldn’t while simply sitting around a table.
-Plus by contributing in this way, you feel you’re part of a tribe rather than just in a travel group.
+When you’re organising the campsite, it’s the perfect chance to hang out with people in a casual environment and get to know them in a way you wouldn’t while sitting around a table making conversation.
+Plus, by contributing in this way, you feel like you’re part of a tribe rather than just in a travel group.